adamhughes86/CCF1/README.md

 ## Spaces and Indentation
 Use 4 spaces instead of tabs for indentation

-Opening braces must have 1 space between them and the last selector Closing brace must be on it's own line
+Opening braces must have 1 space between them and the last selector

+Closing brace must be on it's own line

 1 space must seperate the declaration property and the value.
 This space should follow the colon.
-There should be no space between the property and colon.
+There should be no space between the property and colon

-There must not be trailing whitespace on declarations Blank lines may be used to separate blocks of code but no more than 2 blank lines should be used Indent all block content
+There must not be trailing whitespace on declarations

+Blank lines may be used to separate blocks of code but no more than 2 blank lines should be used

+Indent all block content

 ### Example code block